tlswg/tls13-spec/draft-ietf-tls-tls13.md

 * The "signature_algorithms_cert" extension allows a client to indicate which signature algorithms it can validate in X.509 certificates

-An implementation of TLS 1.3 that also supports TLS 1.2 might need to include changes to support these changes even when TLS 1.3 is not in use.
-See the referenced sections for more details.

 Additionally, this document clarifies some compliance requirements for earlier versions of TLS; see {{protocol-invariants}}.